European Chemical Industry News & Insights

 Partnerships and Support

-Fortum will support Arctial in developing hedging strategies and sourcing electricity from its existing and new generation assets.
+Fortum is collaborating with Arctial to provide hedging strategies and electricity sourcing from its existing and new generation assets.
 Additionally, Arctial has signed a Letter of Intent (LOI) with Finland's transmission system operator, Fingrid, to secure a main grid connection for the project.
+These partnerships are crucial for the project's potential success and sustainability.

 Regional Advantages